christineton/Current_Health_Expenditure_Life_Expectancy_Analysis/README.md

 ## Data Analysis and Exploration

 Used python to analyze health expenditure & life expectancy datasets from the WHO's Global Health Observatory Data Repository.
-The analysis was completed using pandas, matplotlib, and sklearn.
+The analysis was completed using pandas, matplotlib, plotly, seaborn, and sklearn.